menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Frankewing has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Frankewing has few renters and college students.
 But the biggest reason it is quieter in Frankewing than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Frankewing may be for you.

-Being a small town, Frankewing does not have a public transit system used by locals to get to and from work.
+Frankewing is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics